Press

 What is Wabi-Sabi?
 Experts Weigh in On How to Design Your Home in This Ancient Style

-Embrace nature; include plants, natural light, furniture and decor made from natural materials. wabi-sabi is a calming philosophy reminding us of the beauty in being in harmony with nature.”
+Redfin asks Founder Emily Bishop to discuss wabi-sabi.
+Embrace nature; include plants, natural light, furniture and decor made from natural materials. wabi-sabi is a calming philosophy reminding us of the beauty in being in harmony with nature.

 Everything you need to know about Japandi Design